Online Doctor of Education (EdD) Programs in Delaware

 The Strategic Leadership Concentration, for instance, includes courses in Leading Organizational Improvement and Innovation, Leadership Communication, The Strategic Role of Employee Engagement and Workplace Satisfaction, Business Acumen and Strategic Leadership, and Ethics, Organizational Citizenship, and Social Responsibility.
 Students pursuing the Workplace Learning and Talent Development Concentration can expect to take courses in Universal Design for Learning, Facilitating Adult Learning, Workforce Trends and Leading Talent Development, Addressing Diversity in Workplace Learning, and Motivating Employee Engagement in Workplace Learning and Professional Development.

-For those interested in pursuing their EdD in a specialization not offered by Wilmington University, such as Early Childhood Education, K-12 Administration, or Curriculum and Instruction, many out-of-state schools offer online programs that accept students from Delaware.
+For those interested in pursuing their EdD in a specialization not offered by Wilmington University, such as Early Childhood Education, Higher Education, or Curriculum and Instruction, many out-of-state schools offer online programs that accept students from Delaware.
 Some of these can be completed entirely online, while others include one or more on-campus residency sessions or in-person instructional components.
 To learn more about the different specialization options and browse available programs, check out our Online EdD Program Specializations page.

 Online EdD Programs in Delaware